Frequently Asked Questions About Fasting

 If you try OMAD, make the meal nutrient-rich (protein, vegetables, healthy fats) and don’t be afraid to rotate with 16:8 or 20:4 fasting for balance.
 It can be a powerful short-term tool for weight loss, but rarely a sustainable long-term plan.

-Some people follow a “rolling fast”: 3 days with no food, then 4 days of eating, and repeat.
+Some people follow a “rolling fast”: for example 3 days with no food, then 4 days of eating, and repeat.
 Three days is usually enough to reach ketosis, trigger autophagy, and burn fat, while the eating days let your body recover and refuel.

 I see two concerns.
 First, digestion: it takes about 3 days for the system to fully shut down, and then you immediately restart it — week after week.
 That stop–start pattern can lead to bloating, constipation, or “refeed chaos.”
 Second, sustainability: socially, skipping meals three days every week is tough to maintain.
 And long-term, there’s the risk of muscle loss or nutrient gaps if the eating days aren’t managed well.